-(Right: The luxury liner 'Atrato' in her pre-War condition - from the Old Ship Picture Galleries web-site)
+(Right: The obsolescent luxury cruise-liner 'Atrato' seen here in her pre-War condition - from the Old Ship Picture Galleries web-site)

-At the time of Seaman-Gunner Morgan's transfer to Viknor, the ship was apparently at the time based on the River Tyne in north-east England.
+At the time of Seaman-Gunner St. Croix's transfer to Viknor, the ship was apparently at the time based on the River Tyne in north-east England.
 She was not to leave port until December 28 and not to join her squadron (see below) until January 1.

-'Viknor' was to be attached to the 10th Cruiser Squadron, also known as the Northern Patrol, a force originally having comprised out-of-date warships which, by that January of 1915, had been replaced by requisitioned ocean-going passenger-liners carrying a few guns at times as old as some of the venerable ships on which they were mounted.
+'Viknor' was to be attached to the 10th Cruiser Squadron, also known as the Northern Patrol, a force originally having comprised out-of-date warships which, by that January of 1915, had been replaced by requisitioned ocean-going passenger-liners fitted with guns, some as elderly as a number of the venerable ships on which they were mounted.